vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

 This is to conserve time and energy for the appointment.

+### Packing / prep reminder for the night before the appointment

+Anything I need to get ready for the dental cleaning should ideally be handled the previous night, so that even if I'm in a rush I don't miss doing it.
+This includes any planning for additional things I hope to do in the trip after the appointment.

 ### Reminder to set reminders for the next dental cleaning appointment

 Set a reminder for the evening of the dental cleaning appointment to